jesse-spevack/gradebot/remember.md

 1. Returns false for non-existent flags
 2. Returns the enabled state for existing flags
 3. Can enable and disable flags
-4. Records who made the change
-5. Supports context-based flag evaluation (even if the initial implementation is simple)
-6. Can list all flags
-7. Ensures predefined flags exist in the database After writing and seeing the test fail:
+4. Records who made the change (We need a feature flag audit log model for this) After writing and seeing the test fail:
 Now implement the FeatureFlags::FlagService class.
 The implementation should:
 1. Define class methods for checking flag status